Nroulston/Nroulston.github.io/_posts/2020-09-18-want_your_rails_api_to_be_multiplayer_lets_talk_actioncable.markdown

 Keep an eye out for a multi channel version, and deeper dive into how to work with ActionCable.

-You can check out the current project [repo here](https://github.com/Nroulston/ActionCableCohortGame/commit/a83ad3c9d770fdbd817f21125567aac4cbc42272)
+You can check out the current project [repo here](https://github.com/Nroulston/ActionCableCohortGame)

-You can also see a video demonstration here <- *coming soon*
+You can also see a [video demonstration here ](https://youtu.be/EYSuR9ryIc8)